COMMA: A Communicative Multimodal Multi-Agent Benchmark: Introduction

 \section{Introduction}

 The field of multimodal agents is experiencing rapid growth ~\citep{xu2024crabcrossenvironmentagentbenchmark, xie2024osworldbenchmarkingmultimodalagents, cao2024spider2vfarmultimodalagents}, with research efforts expanding at an unprecedented pace.
 However, amidst this growth, a critical gap in research has emerged: the lack of focus on collaborative work~\citep{gurcan2024llmaugmentedagentbasedmodellingsocial, park2023generativeagentsinteractivesimulacra, hong2024metagpt, liu2024largelanguagemodelsagents} among multiple multimodal agents.
 Synergistic operation of such agents is a highly promising but largely unexplored domain.
-Language agents can collaboratively finish complex tasks such as software development by assuming functional roles such as system designer, function generator, etc ~\citep{chatdev, du2024multiagentsoftwaredevelopmentcrossteam}).
-Current research on multimodal agents~\citep{xu2024crabcrossenvironmentagentbenchmark, xie2024osworldbenchmarkingmultimodalagents, cao2024spider2vfarmultimodalagents} has predominantly focused on individual agent capabilities, neglecting the potential for inter-agent collaboration.
-This limitation is further compounded by existing benchmarks such as VisualWebArena~\citep{koh2024visualwebarena} and MME-RealWorld~\citep{zhang2024mme}, which fail to adequately assess collaborative performance between agents.
+Language agents can collaboratively finish complex tasks such as software development ~\citep{qian-etal-2024-chatdev, du2024multiagentsoftwaredevelopmentcrossteam} or even machine learning research ~\citep{schmidgall2025agent} by assuming functional roles such as system designer, function generator, etc. Current research on multimodal agents~\citep{xu2024crabcrossenvironmentagentbenchmark, xie2024osworldbenchmarkingmultimodalagents, cao2024spider2vfarmultimodalagents} has mainly focused on individual agent capabilities, neglecting the potential for inter-agent collaboration.
+This limitation is further compounded by existing benchmarks such as TheAgentCompany \citep{xu2024theagentcompany}, VisualWebArena~\citep{koh-etal-2024-visualwebarena} and MME-RealWorld~\citep{zhang2024mme}, which do not assess collaborative performance between agents.
 As a result, our ability to evaluate and improve multi-agent systems remains constrained, hindering progress in this crucial area.